kittykatattack/learningPixi/README.md

 stage.addChild(circle);
 ```
 ###Ellipses
-As a one-up on the canvas drawing API, Pixi lets you draw an ellipse
+As a one-up on the Canvas Drawing API, Pixi lets you draw an ellipse
 with the `drawEllipse` method.
 ```
 drawEllipse(x, y, width, height);